Web hosting is the link that connects your website to the internet. Without it, visitors won’t be able to access your website.

 Disk space refers to the maximum amount of data you are allowed to store on your website’s server.

 Whether it’s a web page, a PHP file, an image, a video or a database, each of your website’s files will consume disk space.
-Web pages and PHP files are typically smaller than video and database files.
+Web In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More and PHP files are typically smaller than video and database files.
 Nonetheless, you must host all of your website’s files on your server, thereby consuming some of the available disk space.

 Hosting providers may offer anywhere from 100 GB to over 1 TB of disk space.
 But like bandwidth, disk space is sometimes marketed as unlimited in hosting package, meaning the hosting provider doesn’t track or meter customers’ disk space usage.